-In this article, I’ll go over how much half and half you can have, how many carbs it has, better substitutes for half and half, and some keto friendly recipes.
+In this article, I’ll go over how much half and half you can have, how many carbs it has, better substitutes for half and half, strategies to reduce your carb intake, and some keto friendly recipes.

 Can You Have Coffee With Half And Half On A Keto Diet?

-After starting your ketogenic diet, you may be asking, what can I put in my coffee on keto?
+After starting your keto diet, you may be asking, what can I put in my coffee on keto?

 Half and half, which is a mix of heavy whipping cream (HWC) and whole milk, is perfectly acceptable to use in your coffee while on a keto diet.

-Both heavy whipping cream and whole milk are relatively low in carbohydrates, which makes half and half perfectly acceptable.
+Both are relatively low in carbohydrates, which makes half and half on keto perfectly acceptable.

 However, there are fat-free varieties of half and half that combine skim milk with corn syrup instead of cream.

-This fat-free mixture results in a half and half product that is generally higher in carbohydrates, which may not be as keto friendly as the full-fat variety.When splashing your morning Joe with some half and half, stick to the “regular” version over the fat-free version to keep it on the safer side.
+This fat-free mixture results in a half and half product that is generally higher in carbohydrates, which may not be ideal on a keto diet as the full-fat variety.When splashing your morning Joe with some half and half, stick to the “regular” version over the fat-free version to keep it on the safer side.

 Is Half And Half Low Carb?

-Since half and half is equal parts heavy whipping cream and whole milk, let’s analyze both ingredients individually to get a better understanding.
+Since half and half is equal parts heavy whipping cream and whole milk (WM), let’s analyze both ingredients individually to get a better understanding.

 Heavy whipping cream is the thick part of the milk that rises to the top due to its high-fat content.
 It’s like if you poured oil and water into a cup, and the oil rises to the top of the glass.